NVIDIA xStock (NVDAX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 NVIDIA xStock Historical Price

-According to the latest data gathered on NVIDIA xStock live price page, the current price of NVIDIA xStock is 208.22USD.
+According to the latest data gathered on NVIDIA xStock live price page, the current price of NVIDIA xStock is 203.06USD.
 The circulating supply of NVIDIA xStock(NVDAX) is

 In the past 24 hours, NVIDIA xStock has shown a price movement of